 - It would recommend majorly targeting big corporate bodies and selling them at a competitive price.
 The residential sector should not be left but does not need more focus since it is a sector of lesser revenue.
 To cater to residential customers, online buying option can be made available along with separate hardware kits which are able to be used with other company products as well.
 This will help you to take on the market share of existing companies.

 - Do not make your product specifications different from standards or conventions, since you can sell different components of PV solar separately if they are adjustable with other company products.

 Stability of feed in tariff:

 As has been mentioned above, government policies are highly unstable in Thailand and you should not rely on the government’s commitment.

 Why No Market?

-Investing in PV solar market today in Thailand can reap great profits in near future.
+Investing in PV solar market today in Thailand can reap great profits in the near future.

 ROI on 4kW Solar Panels in Thailand:

 There are a number of factors that affect the actual power output, for example, geographical location, orientation and tilt angle of solar panel array, amount of shade case on the solar panel, temperature.